 Julian Van Winkle’s Old Fashioned

-Unlike the provenance of the original, we know the creator of this cocktail.
-Julian shared his recipe, demonstrating how to make it as a guest on Mind of A Chef, hosted by Ed Lee.
-It sounded and looked so good I had to make one for myself.
-Some might argue it’s an abomination to “waste” PVW mixed in a cocktail, but who are we to argue with the man himself?
+Unlike the provenance of the original old fashioned, we know the creator of this cocktail.
+Julian shared his recipe, demonstrating how to make it as a guest of Ed Lee on Mind of A Chef.
+As Ed and Julian drank together, lauding the flavor it prompted me to make one for myself.

 Julian Van Winkle’s Old Fashioned